 In short, this is a retreat for spiritual seekers who like the idea of a tranquil oasis and a bustling cultural feast for the senses.

-I’m an Ayurvedic health counselor, yoga therapist, meditation teacher, and neurovascular therapist living in Madison, Wisconsin.
-If I could convince you of only one thing, it’s this: that there’s a path to alleviate suffering—of feeling unwell, anxious, or like you’re spread too thin.
-There are tools that can help you heal, get back to yourself, and remember what is meaningful.
-Life can be easier.
+I’m an Ayurvedic health counselor, yoga therapist, meditation teacher, and neurovascular therapist.
+If I could convince you of only one thing, it’s this: there’s a path to transform suffering-feeling unwell, anxious, or spread too thin.
+There are tools that can help you heal and remember what is meaningful.

 Send this to a friend